joshgerdes/jekyll-uno/_drafts/azure-arc-bridge-implementing-and-testing.md

  5. Click **Next: Download and run the script**
  6. Click on **Register**, to register the Azure Arc Provider, to your subscription.
 Wait for this process to complete _(it may take a minute or two, you will see: Successfully register your subscription(s) when completed)_.
  7. Once completed, download the onboarding PowerShell script
- 8. Run the PowerShell script from a computer that has access to Azure and vCenter
+ 8. Run the PowerShell script from a computer that has access to Azure and vCenter, this script will download the necessary dependencies _(Azure CLI, Python)_ and if necessary authenticate to Azure.

         Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
         ./resource-bridge-onboarding-script.ps1